MFG38/puninator/README.md

-# puninator
+# Puninator
-A pun a day keeps the depression troll away.
+"A pun a day keeps the depression troll away."

+To become a pun generator.